 A profile of the southern wall was taken for Unit 2 and 4 (see again Figure 8.5).
 The profile of this unit includes 6 major and 2 minor zones of soil and various large rocks, mostly in the center, creating a feature of some sort.
 There was an active humus layer on top.
 The first zone, (marked on the profile as 1), was the active humus layer with dry sandy loam and a Munsell reading of 3/2, or "very dark grayish brown".
 The second zone (2) was a pebbly layer composed of sandy loam, roots, and the former humus layer.
 The Munsell reading for this zone was 4/3, or "brown".
 The third zone (3) was sandy loam with more comparatively more moisture content.
-It had a Munsell reading of 3/4, or "yellowish brown".
+It had a Munsell reading of 3/3, or "dark brown".
+The fourth zone (4) was dry sand that serves as a clean filler layer.
+It had a Munsell reading of 5/4, or "yellowish brown".
 The fifth zone (5) was composed of damp sandy loam and had a Munsell reading of 3/2, or "very dark grayish brown".
 The sixth zone (6) was the sub-soil layer with a Munsell reading of 3/6 or "dark yellowish brown".
 The first of two minor zones is the seventh zone (7) that is the relatively dry sand lens with a Munsell reading of 5/6, or "yellowish brown."
 The eighth level (8) is a loam lens consisting of dry sandy loam and with a Munsell reading of 4/3, or "brown".
 For Unit 4, in specific, the zones are only 1, 2, 3, and 8.
 At the bottom of zone 3, it some large rocks were visible, which may be a possible clue as to what the feature may be, if anything at all.